twitter/wordpress/readme.txt

 > View [Twitter for WordPress documentation](https://dev.twitter.com/web/wordpress) to learn more about customization through WordPress filters.

 == Upgrade Notice ==
+= 1.4.0 =
+Remove Tweet button options for share count.
+Display a Follow button by pasting a Twitter profile URL.

 = 1.3.0 =
 Adds embedded Tweets grid template, Vine embeds, and Periscope On Air buttons.